 Venmo would have to generate rows for each recipient specified.
 Engineering wise, this would be easy to achieve.

-Venmo would change the default behavior of multiple recipients.
-This may cause confusion in the experience and require relearning the default experience.
+This would change the default behavior of multiple recipients and will require relearning the default experience.

 This would require the engineering team to build out a new UI component and a new behavior.
 Not as easily achievable as before, but not as intensive as the main component can be reused.